jonasschneider/nanowar/README.md

 TODO:
   - reduce mutations so multiple changes to a single attribute during a mutate() call do not produce redundant data
   - notify an entity if its attributes are changed behind the scenes
-  - separate the spawning/persistentobject system from the raw attribute/mutation storage
+  - completely separate the spawning/persistentobject system from the raw attribute/mutation storage
   - try out how drawing fleets in a canvas affects performance